thanx/thanx-sdk-ios/README.md

 ## Push Notifications

 Thanx will need the push services certificate in order to send Loyalty related push notifications to the user.
-The Thanx team will work with Westfield to provide a mechanism for securely exchanging this information.
+The Thanx team will work with the Merchant to provide a mechanism for securely exchanging this information.

 In the app, after the developer asks for push notifications permissions and the